Activist & Gadfly. Retired CEO, Entrepreneur, Professor & Architect.

 Adam Drisin has had a wide-ranging career as an entrepreneur & CEO, as a professor & senior university administrator, and as an architect.

 For almost three decades, Drisin served as a full-time professor of architecture at Harvard University, Syracuse University, the University of Tennessee, FIU and a number of other institutions.
-In addition to his teaching, Drisin served for twenty-five years as a senior university administrator, ending his career in academia as a Senior Associate Dean of Academic Affairs.
-He has been recognized for his scholarship, writing and creative design work and as a collaborative administrator, a change-agent and a transformative leader of businesses, people, and organizations.
+In addition to his teaching, Drisin served for twenty-five years as a senior university administrator, ending his university career as a Senior Associate Dean of Academic Affairs.
+In addition to his university work, Drisin was asked to serve as the founding Co-Director of the design arts discipline for the National YoungArts Foundation and as such also served as Co-Chair of the Selection Committee for the US Commission on Presidential Scholars’ Designer Award which is bestowed by the President at the White House ceremony each year to a deserving young designer.

 As a scholar of design, Drisin is known for his award-winning work as an urban designer and as a thinker and writer about the city.
 His writing and his design work have been published in leading journals and design magazines including, Abitare, Architectural Record, Progressive Architecture, 30.60.90, Domus, Parametro, Professione e Architetti, L’Espresso and the JAE: Journal of Architectural Education.
 He curated an extensive exhibition in Italy on the work of Ticinese architects Mario Campi and Franco Pessina and served as editor of the accompanying monograph.
 His own architectural and urban design work have been featured in the book Pensieri & Mattoni (Thoughts and Constructions) and were exhibited at the Venice Biennale and at museums in the United States, Europe and South America.
 Over the course of his academic career, Drisin has been awarded over eleven million dollars in grant funding and is the recipient of numerous national and international design awards.
 He is sought out as an architectural consultant on large-scale urban design projects and has worked with a broad range of public, governmental and private sector clients,